 Today’s urgent question was specifically about the cases of AN and JM, on which I have given a decision.
 For the purposes of clarity, it was not to continue with the court case.
 Any other issues that the hon.
 Lady raised are separate, and the question of whether we move on and do other things is not for discussion today.
-There is a further case under way, and I am sure the Speaker would agree that it would be incorrect for me to discuss an ongoing legal case, so I cannot do so.
+There is a further case under way, and I am sure Mr Speaker would agree that it would be incorrect for me to discuss an ongoing legal case, so I cannot do so.
 However, for the claimants on whose claims this urgent question was granted, I have, for the sake of clarity, withdrawn the appeal.

 We are talking separately about the mobility issue, on which I have given regular updates to the House.
 We have been working with stakeholders to create new guidance, and we have consulted claimants and stakeholders.
 We seem to be on schedule for the first payment to go out to them at the start of the summer.

 As the Secretary of State knows, I have written to her about a number of complaints that I have received from constituents about PIP.
 While it may not be completely on point with the question asked by the hon.
 Member for Oldham East and Saddleworth (Debbie Abrahams), I would respectfully say to the Secretary of State that my concern is not about PIP, which is a very good benefit, but about Capita in my area and the assessments.
 I have a constituent with a severe brain injury, who is receiving DLA and other benefits.
 He was assessed for PIP and got a zero.
-He went through the process and, rightly so, got the full amount.
+He then went through the process and, rightly so, got the full amount.
 I would be happy to discuss that with my right hon.
 Friend or my hon.
 Friend the Minister for Disabled People, Health and Work, but we need to look at the assessments.

 I will of course meet my right hon.
 Friend to discuss this.
 Over 3 million people have gone for PIP assessments, and while there have been appeals by 9% of them, 4% of those have been overturned.
 The vast majority of people are receiving awards, and under PIP rather than DLA far more people are receiving higher awards.
 Under this Government, from 2010 right the way through to 2022, more money will go to disabled people in need than under DLA in 2010.
 As I said, I am more than happy to meet my right hon.
 Friend.

 Thank you, Mr Speaker.
 I congratulate my hon.
 Friend the Member for Oldham East and Saddleworth (Debbie Abrahams) on securing this urgent question.
 I was disappointed to hear the Secretary of State be so dismissive of concerns that have been expressed by Members right across the House.
 For the second time this year, the Secretary of State has been forced to acknowledge that her Department has made a serious error in assessing claims for personal independence payments.
 The previous error resulted in potentially 220,000 people being underpaid PIP, causing misery that could and should have been avoided.
 The Secretary of State now admits a second error, this time relating to activity 3 of the daily living component, “Managing therapy or monitoring a health condition”.
-The Department has again got the law wrong on interpreting PIP descriptors, leading to possibly thousands of disabled people not getting the crucial support that they need.
+The Department has again got the law wrong on interpreting PIP descriptors, leading to perhaps thousands of disabled people not getting the crucial support that they need.